 - Deki’s Warung: On the hill, overlooking the beach is Deki’s Warung.
 The view is hard to beat and the food is also delicious.

 - Balian Beach Cafe: This is where we ate most of our meals.
 It’s right on the beach, cheap and super relaxed.
 Definitely pop over her for an afternoon beer.

 - Tekor Bali: This spot is slightly more expensive than the two restaurants above, and it’s a better option for dinner, but the food is incredible.

 - Night Market: On the main road, you’ll find a daily night market serving fresh local street food.
 If you’re traveling on a budget, I suggest you eat here every night as it’s so cheap!

 Balian Beach Accommodation

-- Surya Homestay: I cannot speak more highly of this accommodation option in Balian Beach.
-For only $18 per night for a double room, you’ll also receive an amazing breakfast and it includes Wi-Fi.
+I stayed at Surya Homestay in Balian Beach and I cannot speak more highly of this place.
+It’s close to the beach and the hosts are incredibly friendly.
+For only $18 per night for a double room, you’ll also receive an amazing breakfast and it also includes Wi-Fi.

 Balian Beach – The final destination of my Bali road trip